irnc/js-jupyter-stack/README.md

-# js-jupyter-stack
+# puppeteer-jupyter-stack

-js-jupyter-stack is a community maintained Jupyter Docker Stack image
+puppeteer-jupyter-stack is a community maintained Jupyter Docker Stack image